joereynolds/reap-get/docs/TASKLIST.md

 # Complete

+- [x] Create methods so the json can work with tabby
 - [x] Add an extra option to display more info about a package (size, operating system etc...)
 - [x] Add a 'reapfile.json' which is essentially an automated build of all of the plugins you want to install.
       It's a json file consisting of package names which reap-get will then download one-by-one (thanks to /u/DuoThree for the idea)